Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 7. Monitor draws actively.
 AAIP publishes draw results on Alberta.ca.
 Saskatchewan posts invitation updates through OASIS.
 Set calendar reminders to check weekly.
 Policy changes fast in Canadian immigration.

 8. Consider submitting to Newfoundland and Nova Scotia if your occupation qualifies.
-These are passive strategies — you cannot apply directly — but maintaining active profiles in all relevant systems costs nothing.
+These are passive strategies.
+You cannot apply directly.
+But maintaining active profiles in all relevant systems costs nothing.

 Realistic Timeline